 “Now therefore, thus shall you say to My servant David, thus says the LORD of hosts: ‘I took you from the sheepfold, from following the sheep, to be ruler over My people, over Israel.…

-“‘I will set up your seed after you, who will come from your body, and I will establish his kingdom….
-And your house and your kingdom shall be established forever before you.
-Your throne shall be established forever.’ ” (2 Samuel 7:8-16)
+“‘I will set up your seed after you, who will come from your body, and I will establish his kingdom.… And your house and your kingdom shall be established forever before you.
+Your throne shall be established forever.’”
+(2 Samuel 7:8-16)

-David’s seed shall endure forever:
+And that David’s seed would endure forever: